-The University intends to attract and retain qualified employees by maintaining a compensation system that is externally competitive and internally consistent.
+The University strives to attract and retain qualified employees by maintaining a compensation system that is externally competitive and internally consistent.

-- The University utilizes a salary structure that consists of 24 job grades and establishes a salary range for each regular staff position within the salary structure.
-Each position receives a job grade based on factors such as
+The University utilizes a salary structure for regular Campus and UK HealthCare (UKHC) jobs that of job grades and establishes a salary range for each regular staff position within the salary structure.
+Each position receives a job grade which is based on many factors, which may include the following:

 - Job requirements and knowledge,